Every week, I pay respect to the household deity.

 By the end of the week, anything goes.
 Chicken nuggets in front of the TV?
 You bet.
 A boiled egg and crackers with that?
 Be my guest.
 “Just this one time,” I assert, not believing a word of what I’m saying and ready to accept anything for some peace and quiet.

 I don’t aim for perfection and I’m not trying to impress anyone—we never have guests, I think the last time we had someone over was when Mark was an infant.
 But minimal clutter and acceptably-clean surfaces put my mind at ease.
 One less thing to worry about, one tiny piece of life under control.
 It’s… soothing.

 As much as my Italian genes command me to play the martyr, I actually enjoy my weekly deep cleaning.
 For once, I disconnect.
 Emails and work can wait.
-I have the house to myself, so I look for some documentary on Youtube, click on “Play” and turn the volume up, a nice change when I’m used to headphones and low volume because Mark is (supposed to) sleep.
-I clean methodically, efficiently and let me mind wander.
+I have the house to myself, so I look for some documentaries on Youtube, click on “Play” and turn the volume up, a nice change when I’m used to headphones and low volume because Mark is (supposed to) sleep.
+I clean methodically, and efficiently and let my mind wander.
 If you really want to know, I mentally drafted this article while sorting out Mark’s clothes and mopping the living room floor—ah!

-Beside, cleaning is instant gratification.
+Besides, cleaning is instant gratification.
 You can see the result.